gamer-os/gamer-os.github.io/README.md

 ## Requirements
- - a dedicated computer (dual booting not supported)
+ - a dedicated physical computer (dual booting not supported, virtual machines not supported)
  - **4GB** or more RAM
  - a single **20GB** or larger storage device
  - a single connected TV or monitor with a resolution of 720p, 1080p, or 2160p